joetanx/conjur-puppet/README.md

 - The `$mysqlcommand` variable assignment prepares the demonstration MySQL command to be used with the `exec` resource
   - This MySQL command will login to the MySQL server and do a `SHOW DATABASES` command, then output it to a file named after the current run time at the `/root` directory
   - Change the MySQL command accordingly to your environment
   - This assumes that you have setup a MySQL server according to this guide: https://github.com/joetanx/mysql-world_db
   - This also assumes that the MySQL client is installed on the Puppet agent node
+- The `$awscommand` variable assignment prepares the demonstration AWS CLI command to be used with the `exec` resource
+  - This AWS CLI command will:
+    - Set the retrieved credentials as environment variables
+    - Run the aws iam list-users commands
+    - Output it to a file named after the current run time at the `/root` directory
+  - Change the AWS CLI command accordingly to your environment
+  - This assumes that you have setup a MySQL server according to this guide: https://github.com/joetanx/mysql-world_db
+  - This also assumes that the MySQL client is installed on the Puppet agent node
 - For more details on how to fetch and use secrets from Conjur, refer to the Puppet module for Conjur page: https://github.com/cyberark/conjur-puppet